liyu10000/StarGAN-EgVA/EXPERIMENT.md

  - Idea
 1. Train StarGAN on AffectNet dataset, with classification and regression

+ - Dataset
+1. training4.csv
+2. validation4.csv

  - Config
+1. set weights on classification and regresssion to be 0.5, 20.

+ - Result

+### Exp12 (03/27/2020)
+ - Idea
+1. Train StarGAN on AffectNet dataset, with classification and regression

+ - Dataset
+1. training3.csv
+2. validation3.csv

+ - Config
-1. set weights on classification and regresssion to be 1, 5.
+1. set weights on classification and regresssion to be 0.5, 20.

  - Result